 Criteria Objectives Implementation and results achieved FY19 Composition of the Board of Directors Balanced representation of women and men within the Board of Directors Representation of women: Gradual evolution: 21.4% at the Shareholders' Meeting of 15 November 2011; 28.6% at the Shareholders' Meeting of 9 November 2012; 25% at the Shareholders' Meeting of 6 November 2015; 42% at the Shareholders' Meeting of 17 November 2016; and 46.1% at the Shareholders' Meeting of 21 November 2018.
 At the end of Shareholders' Meeting of 8 November 2019, the Board will comprise 42% female Directors.
-Guidelines to be issued in order to ensure the best balance possible by seeking complementary characteristics from both an international and human diversity perspective, in terms of nationality, gender and experience Directors with foreign nationality: Gradual evolution: 28.6% at the Shareholders' Meeting of 6 November 2013; 31.2% at the Shareholders' Meeting of 6 November 2014; 42.8% at the Shareholders' Meeting of 6 November 2015; and 38.5% at the Shareholders' Meeting of 21 November 2018.
-At the end of Shareholders' Meeting of 8 November 2019, 42.8% of the Directors will be of foreign nationality.
+Guidelines to be issued in order to ensure the best balance possible by seeking complementary characteristics from both an international and human diversity perspective, in terms of nationality, gender and experience Directors with foreign nationality: Gradual evolution: 28.6% at the Shareholders' Meeting of 6 November 31.2% at the Shareholders' Meeting of 6 November 38.5% at the Shareholders' Meeting of 21 November 201 of the Directors will be of foreign nationality.
 Experience: Sector Knowledge: appointment of Mr Paul-Charles Ricard in 2012; Finance and Strategy: appointment of Ms Veronica Vargas in 2015; Marketing/Consumer Behaviour: appointment of Ms Martina Gonzalez-Gallarza in 2012; Economy and Finance: appointment of Ms Kory Sorenson in 2015; Innovation and Digital: appointment of Ms Anne Lange in 2016; and General Management, Corporate Governance and Luxury Goods appointment of Ms Patricia Barbizet in 2018.
-Appointment of one or two Directors representing the employees (see article 16 of the bylaws) 2 Directors representing the employees since the Shareholders' Meeting of 2018 (ii): appointment on 13 December 2017 by the Group Committee (France) of the first Director representing the employees; and appointment on 5 December 2018 by the European Group Committee of the second Director representing the employees.
+Appointment of one or two Directors representing the employees (see article 16 of the bylaws) 2 Directors representing the employees since the Shareholders' Meeting of 2018 (i): appointment on 13 December 2017 by the Group Committee (France) of the first Director representing the employees; and appointment on 5 December 2018 by the European Group Committee of the second Director representing the employees.
 Directors' Independence 50% Independent Directors (see article 8.1 of the AFEP-MEDEF Code) + significant representation of Independent Directors (see article 3, Internal Regulations) 53.8% Independent Directors At the close of the Shareholders' Meeting of 8 November 2019, 66.6% of Directors will be independent.
 Age of Directors No more than one-third of Directors older than 70 years (see article 18, paragraph 4 of the bylaws) Objective achieved